 Search results for parenting

-Found in Family and whānau / Having a child / Parenting support
+Found in Family and whānau / Adoption and fostering / Placing a child for adoption

 Phone to get advice about child health and parenting.

 Found in Family and whānau / Financial help for your family / Youth benefits

 Payments for young people aged 16 or 17 who can't live with their parents, and for young parents aged 16 to 19.